Plumsail/documents-docs/source/flow/how-tos/documents/fill-docx-merge-fields.rst

 Firstly, we have to prepare the source file with merge fields.
 Please follow `this instruction to prepare your source document <../../../document-generation/docx/create-docx-with-merge-fields.html>`_.

-Now we need to create a Microsoft Flow that will get the source document from the SharePoint document library, fill merge fields in this document and save result document back to the document library.
+Now we need to create a Power Automate (Microsoft Flow) that will get the source document from the SharePoint document library, fill merge fields in this document and save result document back to the document library.
 This is how complete flow looks:

 .. image:: ../../../_static/img/flow/how-tos/fill-merge-fields-in-docx.png
    :alt: Select fields